 We outlined the wavefront positions with pixel marks drawn over the wavefront trace to determine the wavefront positions in each HASTA image of the sets.
 The points were chosen to cover the most visible parts of the Moreton wave event, i.e., around 100° from the south to the west sides of the AR.
 Subsequently, we interpolated the points using the spline technique to obtain a polygonal line representing the wavefront.
 The procedure was repeated, taking five different measurements of the same trace, and averaging the results to minimize errors.
-The error in each determination was estimated as ± 2 pixels considering a 4 " typical diurnal seeing disturbance at Cesco Station.
+The error in each determination was estimated as $\pm 2$ pixels considering a 4" typical diurnal seeing disturbance at Cesco Station.

-Procedure 1: Determination of the radiant point (RP).
-A RP is defined as the coordinate (x, y) point supposed to be the source of the phenomenon.
-It is usually obtained calculating the center of a projected circle that fits the first Moreton wavefront observed in the images.
-We fitted circles over the Moreton wavefronts of the full set of HASTA images in order to minimize errors in the RP determination, and taking advantage of the high temporal cadence of HASTA images.
-Thus, we obtained the RP location using a linear fit from the centers of the circles as a function of time, as follows:
+Procedure 1: determining the radiant point (RP).
+An RP is defined as the coordinate (x, y) point assumed to be the source of the phenomenon.
+It is usually obtained by calculating the center of a projected circle that fits the first Moreton wavefront observed in the images.
+We fitted circles over the Moreton wavefronts of the full set of HASTA images to minimize errors in the RP determination, and taking advantage of the high temporal cadence of HASTA images.
+Thus, we obtained the RP location using a linear fit from the centers of the circles as a function of time, which we describe in detail below: